What to Expect

 Thanks for checking out the church!
 A little bit about us: we are followers of Jesus Christ who take seriously all that the Bible says.
 It is our guide first and foremost because it is from God (2 Tim.
 3:16-17).
 When God says something’s important, we consider it important.
 Because of that we are a church committed to loving God and loving people (Matt.
 22:37-39) and reaching the world for Jesus (Matt.
 28:19-20).
 We strive to do these things through our interactions with the people around us and through giving to mission efforts world wide.
 Our ultimate desire is to be people who are pleasing to God and to try and connect others to Him as well.

 MEET OUR MINISTERS

 Clint Giltner serves as our pulpit minister.
-He and his wife Sarah have three sons, Caleb, Adam, and Simon.
+He and his wife Sarah have three sons, Caleb, Adam, and Simon and one daughter, Naomi.
+(We haven't braved trying to take a family picture with all of us yet.)
 Clint received his Communication Studies degree from Oklahoma Christian University.
 After college he worked for the Mannford church of Christ in Mannford, OK for 5 years as the Family and Involvement Minister.
 Clint has a love for preaching the Word and helping others grow closer to God.
 If you have any questions about the church or the Bible, don't hesitate to let him know.

 WHAT TO EXPECT